Hermínio Pinzetta

-Hermínio Pinzetta (27 July 1911 – 31 May 1972) - in religious Salvador from Casca - was a Brazilian Roman Catholic and a professed religious from the Order of Friars Minor Capuchin.
+Hermínio Pinzetta (27 July 1911 – 31 May 1972), religious name Salvador from Casca, was a Brazilian Capuchin.
 He worked for three decades on his parents' farm where he helped them in the fields and aided in managing the livestock though in later life entered the religious life after a long period of discernment.
 He took up various tasks while in the convent at Flores da Cunha and worked there in roles such as a porter and beekeeper.
 Pinzetta was known among his colleagues and the people as a man who exhibited strong virtue with meekness and led to the Bishop of Caxias do Sul in 1970 granting him permission to give Communion to people and in 1971 asking him to promote pastoral initiatives for the sick.

 His death in 1972 prompted calls for him to be beatified; initial steps towards a beatification cause came in the 1980 and the cause later opened three decades later in 2011.
-He became titled as a Servant of God after the cause was launched.
-Pinzetta became titled as Venerable in mid-2019 after Pope Francis acknowledged that the late religious friar had practiced heroic virtue throughout his life.
+Pinzetta became titled as a Servant of God after the cause was opened.
+Pinzetta became titled as venerable in mid-2019 after Pope Francis acknowledged that Pinzetta had practiced heroic virtue throughout his life.

 Life

 Hermínio Pinzetta was born in Casca in the Rio Grande do Sul province on 27 July 1911 as the second of thirteen children born to Fiorentino Pinzetta and Isabella Romani.
-Both families - Pinzetta and Romani - had emigrated to Brazil from the area of Mantua just over three decades prior to his birth.
+Both families – Pinzetta and Romani – had emigrated to Brazil from the area of Mantua just over three decades prior to his birth.
 His baptism was postponed for three months due to the cold weather and the precarious conditions of the road; João Zanella baptized him on 21 October 1911 with his godparents being his uncle Anareo Pinzetta and his aunt Cecília Romani.

 His paternal grandfather Luigi Pinzetta (died 1923) was born to the farmer Giacomo Pinzetta and his wife Beatrice Mantovani on 31 March 1847 in Mantua.
 He married but was soon widowed and so married secondly Adele Schiavetti; the pair migrated to Brazil in January 1878, but Luigi was widowed again upon his second wife's death around a month later on 5 February 1878.
 He then married Teodora Romani on 17 September 1878 at a wedding Mass that Giovanni Menegotto presided over.
 Romani was born to Pietro Romani and Isbaella Maccarini, who had also migrated to Brazil in 1878, at around the same time as Luigi.
 The new couple settled in Casca, where they spearheaded efforts leading to the construction of a chapel dedicated to Saint Anthony of Padua.
 The pair also had several children: Anareto, Fiorentino, Marcelo, António, and Prosperina.
 Fiorentino was born in Bento Gonçalves on 2 October 1888 and in 1909 married Isabella who was born in Guaporé to Quintino and Gentilla.
-Their first child, Levínia, was born on 20 July 1910; she would join the Congregation of Scalabrinian Carlist Sisters as "Flora".
+Their first child, Levínia, was born on 20 July 1910; she later joined the Congregation of Scalabrinian Carlist Sisters.